GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Total on-road 3,19,600

-That is Rs 19,700 above the sticker, and we have not even started financing.
+That is Rs 19,700 above the sticker, before any financing is layered on.

 The financing layer: where the Rs 3 lakh becomes Rs 3.55 lakh

-Now apply a typical commercial bank loan: 60% LTV (40% down payment), 11% interest, 3-year tenure on EMI basis.
-This is consistent with Everest Bank's published bike loan terms and roughly matches Nabil, Global IME, Siddhartha, and most peers in 2026.
+Apply a typical commercial bank loan now: 60% LTV (40% down payment), 11% interest, 3-year tenure on EMI basis.
+That is consistent with Everest Bank's published bike loan terms and roughly mirrors Nabil, Global IME, Siddhartha, and most peers in 2026.

 For a Rs 3,19,600 on-road bike: